We’re Looking Forward to Welcoming You

 - Office of Student Involvement Digital Engagement Network (DEN): Learn what’s happening online, join student groups and connect with other students.

 When you enrolled at DePaul, you will benefit from Start Smart at no additional cost – so you are prepared to start your courses with the skills you need to succeed.

-You’ll receive early exposure to your university education and experience – ensuring you begin Baylor with confidence.
+You’ll receive early exposure to your university education and experience – ensuring you begin your DePaul studies with confidence.
 With Start Smart, you will:

 - Meet and interact with staff before you arrive